Turmeric for Swelling: Research on Fluid Balance & Inflammatory Response

 Standardized Extracts & Bioavailability

-In addition, many studies pair curcumin with BioPerine® (black pepper extract) to support absorption.
+Many studies combine curcumin with BioPerine® (black pepper extract) to support absorption.

 Learn more: